QuentinRa/blog.quentinra.dev/programming-languages/others/encoding/index.md

 Radix 2, commonly called binary, is a base made of one and zero.
 It's the language used by machines 🖥️.

-To convert a binary to decimal, and vice-versa, you need to know every power of two ($2^9 = 512 \ldots$).
+To convert a binary to a decimal, and vice versa, you need to know every power of two ($2^9 = 512 \ldots$).

 | $2^8$ | $2^7$ | $2^6$ | $2^5$ | $2^4$ | $2^3$ | $2^2$ | $2^1$ | $2^0$ |
 |-------|-------|-------|-------|-------|-------|-------|-------|-------|
 | 256   | 128   | 64    | 32    | 16    | 8     | 4     | 2     | 1     |

-**Every number can be expressed as a sum of powers of two.** If you used a power of two when expressing a number, then add a 0, else 1.
+**Every number can be expressed as a sum of powers of two.** If you use a power of two when expressing a number, then add a 0, else 1.
 </div><div>

 #### Radix 10 to Radix 2